-So far the therapy that has produced the most evidence-based results is ABA, however, to get the most out of therapy, more than one option can be considered.
-A survey done among parents shows that the majority does ABA, PECS, RDI, PRT and a complementary therapy like music therapy, swimming or horse therapy.
+So far the Programme that has produced the most evidence-based results is ABA, however, to get the most out of therapy, more than one option can be considered.
+A survey was done among parents shows that the majority does ABA, PECS, RDI, PRT and complementary therapy like music therapy, swimming or horse therapy.

 A word of caution: ABA is very strict.
 There are a lot of Autistic adults that absolutely hates ABA and feel it is a form of child abuse.

 - VB Verbal Behavior Therapy teaches communication using the principles of Applied Behavior Analysis.
 By design, Verbal Behavior Therapy motivates a child, adolescent or adult to learn language by connecting words with their purposes.